Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Introduction

 Significant effort has been made towards the implementation of MPC in industrial systems, e.g., \cite{Valencia_CEP_2011}, where a suboptimal explicit MPC controller for PLCs is proposed; \cite{Goulart_embedded}, where custom embedded hardware architectures are developed for MPC deployment; or \cite{Krupa_TCST_21}, where MPC is tailored to PLC implementations accounting for relevant practical details.
 A common feature in the literature is to consider simple MPC formulations with linear prediction model, quadratic objective function, and box constraints.
 This choice is motivated by the fact that the resulting optimization problem of the MPC formulation is a simple instance of a Quadratic Programming (QP) problem.
 QP problems have been widely studied and can be efficiently solved, see~\cite{stellato_osqp_2020, ODonoghue_SCS_21}.
 Among the different optimization methods used to solve QP problems, first-order methods~\citep{beck_first-order_2017} stand out as a particularly simple-to-implement class of methods that only require first-order information of the objective function and can leverage the problem sparsity, allowing memory-efficient implementations in embedded systems~\citep{FERREAU201713194}.

-While these simple standard MPC formulations provide a good starting point for the implementation of MPC on embedded systems, they present drawbacks that limit their viability in industrial environments.
-External disturbances or mismatch between the prediction model and the real plant dynamics can lead to issues such as loss of feasibility, constraint violations, and steady-state offset when tracking constant references.
+While these MPC formulations provide a good starting point for the implementation of MPC on embedded systems, a more suitable basis for the development of a formulation aimed at industrial applications is the family of~\emph{MPC for tracking} (MPCT) formulations with artificial reference~\citep{krupa_tutorial_2024, LIMON20082382}.
+Under nominal conditions, i.e., when the prediction model perfectly captures the real plant dynamics and no disturbances are present, MPCT formulations provide several benefits over simpler linear MPC controllers, such as an enlarged domain of attraction, or the ability to handle non-reachable references.
+Nevertheless, they also present some drawbacks that limit their viability in industrial environments.
+In particular, external disturbances or plant-model mismatch can lead to issues such as loss of feasibility, constraint violations, and steady-state offset when tracking constant references.
 Another feature often overlooked in the literature is the handling of joint state-input constraints, which can be desirable in many applications.

-As a contribution of this article, we present an efficient implementation of a non-standard linear MPC formulation tailored to industrial embedded systems, augmented with features to address the aforementioned issues.
-In particular, we propose an \emph{MPC for tracking} (MPCT) formulation with artificial reference~\citep{krupa_tutorial_2024, LIMON20082382}.
-This formulation provides several benefits with respect to simpler linear MPC formulations, such as an enlarged domain of attraction, or the ability to handle non-reachable references.
-Furthermore, the formulation considers joint state-input constraints and soft constraints~\citep{Kerrigan2000SoftCA}, the latter ensuring recursive feasibility of the optimization problem.
-The MPC controller also incorporates back-off parameters~\citep{constraint_tightening} for constraint tightening to improve constraint satisfaction of the closed-loop system.
-For our efficient implementation, we build upon the recently developed first-order MPC solver proposed in~\cite{Gracia_MPCT_solver_24} and~\cite{Gracia_LCSS_24}, which was shown to provide low memory footprints and fast computation times.
-To allow piecewise-constant reference tracking without offset, we adopt the approach described in~\cite{MAEDER}, including a state-disturbance estimator that adjusts the MPC reference to compensate for plant-model mismatch and constant additive disturbances.
+As a contribution, this article proposes the use of an MPCT formulation tailored to industrial embedded systems through an efficient implementation, augmented with features to address the aforementioned issues.
+The formulation considers joint state-input constraints that are enforced as soft constraints~\citep{Kerrigan2000SoftCA} to ensure recursive feasibility of the optimization problem.
+The soft constraints are formulated using an exact penalty approach specifically designed to preserve the computational efficiency of the solver.
+The MPC controller incorporates back-off parameters~\citep{constraint_tightening} for constraint tightening to improve constraint satisfaction of the closed-loop system.
+For an efficient implementation, this work builds on the recently developed first-order MPC solver from~\cite{Gracia_MPCT_solver_24} and~\cite{Gracia_LCSS_24}, which was shown to provide low memory footprints and fast computation times.
+To allow piecewise-constant reference tracking without offset, the approach from \cite{MAEDER} is adopted, including a state-disturbance estimator that adjusts the MPC reference to compensate for plant-model mismatch and constant additive disturbances.